rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 ## compared with the tree of sections

-Processing the above fragment will, according to the default definitions, result in the following tree of sections:
+Processing the above fragment will, according to the default definitions, will result in the following tree of sections:

 ```
 s0 - s1 - s2 - s3 - s4 -|- s6 - s7